Why Should You Care About the Journal of Chemical Information and Modeling's Impact Factor?

 How to Interpret the Journal’s Impact Factor in Context

-Let’s say you’re looking at a 2023 impact factor of 4.Now, is that good?
-2. But great?
-Excellent?
+Let’s say you’re looking at a 2023 impact factor of 4.Is that good?
+Great?
+2. Excellent?

 In the landscape of scientific publishing, context matters.
-Here’s how J. Chem.
-Consider this: inf.
-Model.
+On top of that, chem.
+In real terms, inf.
+Here’s how J. Model.

 - It ranks in the top 20% of chemistry journals by impact factor.